edrandall-dev/python/README.md

 # python

 I'm learning python.
-Here are some very simple python programs, which I've created.
+Here are some very simple python programs, some of which I've created and some of which are exercises from the CS50 course.